Skip to main content

 When successful, the diff and @types/diff packages are added to the dependency list in the package.json file.

-To create a unique plug-in: Instead of the diff package, install the package(s) that are required for your API, if any.
+Instead of the diff package, install the package(s) that are required for your API, if any.

 Creating a Node.js client-side API

-Create a client-side API that compares the contents of two data sets on the mainframe.
+Create a client-side API that compares the contents of two data sets on the mainframe:

 1. In the src/api directory, create a file named DataSetDiff.ts.